Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 \subsection{Quantum Random Walk}

 We were able to show in Example \ref{ex-rw-EXT} by Definition \ref{def_EXT} that the expected runtime of a simple quantum random walk, namely Hadamard walk, initialised in direction $L$ and position $1$, is $\infty$.
-In this subsection, we consider a more complicated quantum random walk, a quantum walk on an $n$-circle with an absorbing boundary at position $0$, of which the expected runtime is hard to compute using Definition \ref{def_EXT} directly.
+In this subsection, we consider a more complicated quantum random walk, a quantum walk on an $(n+1)$-circle with absorbing boundaries at positions $0$ and $n$, of which the expected runtime is hard to compute using Definition \ref{def_EXT} directly.
 Instead, we will compute it using the method introduced in the previous section.

 { 3pt}